legendlittle/Portfolio/README.md

 ## Languages Used
 1. HTML
-2. CSS (via Bootstrap)
+2. Bootstrap

 ## Technologies Used
 1. Git/Github
-2. Visual Studio Code
-3. Bootstrap CDN
+2. Bootstrap CDN